 What’s included in a Declaration of Trust will depend on your individual circumstances.
 It can include:

-- What percentage of the property each person will own, and how the money will be split should the property be sold
+- What percentage of the property each person will own, and how the money will be split if the property is sold

-Or if you’ve bought a property with your partner after your parents lent you £25,000 for the deposit, you might want a Declaration of Trust that says if you split up, your parents will get their £25,000 back before the equity is divided.
+Or say you're buying a property with your partner and your parents lent you £25,000 for the deposit.
+You might want a Declaration of Trust that says if you split up, your parents will get their £25,000 back before the equity is divided.

 It’s up to you what you want to include in your Declaration of Trust, but ultimately it’s there to help protect each person’s financial interest.